headslive/web/about.md

 ## heads' interface

-heads offers two similar, but still different user interfaces.
-They can both be found on the same liveCD.
-We decided to call them **mate** and **awesome** versions.
-They both behave and protect you in the exact same way.
-The only difference is in the way you use the OS environment.
-We shall explain this a bit more below...

-### "mate" version

-The **mate** version of heads will boot you into a ready-to-use desktop environment.
-The software used for the environment is called MATE.
-Their website can be found [here](http://mate-desktop.org/).
-MATE offers you the very well known and user-friendly feeling of the old Gnome2 desktop environment that was formerly used in Ubuntu.
-We decided MATE was the best choice for people new to GNU/Linux and not tech-savvy users in general.
-MATE being really friendly to use will not scare you and you will not get lost in the interface.
-Everything is accessible via its menus and even if you get lost, help is offered and found easily :)

-### "awesome" version

-The **awesome** version of heads isn't any more awesome than the **mate** version as the name might say.
-It's merely a reason since this version of heads uses [AwesomeWM](https://awesomewm.org).
+heads offers AwesomeWM as its graphical window manager.
+It's relatively lightweight and quite usable.
 It might not be a perfect choice for the GNU/Linux layman, but for more experienced GNU/Linux users, or for users that prefer window managers over full-blown desktop environments, AwesomeWM might be a more preferable choice.
-If you're not an experienced window manager user, but still feel adventurous, feel free to use the awesome version.
-All keybindings can be seen on the desktop so you don't get lost ;)
+Though, it's not that difficult to use.
+Right-click on the desktop -> Awesome -> Keybindings and you're good to go.
+AwesomeWM being a window manager, is keyboard-oriented, but still stays mouse friendly.